ershad/ershad.github.io/_posts/2020-04-04-how-to-terminate-ec2-instance-by-ip-from-terminal.md

 layout: single
 type: post
 title: How to terminate EC2 instance by IP from terminal
-published: false
+published: true
 comments: true
 status: publish
-description: This post demonstrates an way to terminate EC2 instances by IP from terminal
 author: ershad
 ---
-Here's a shortcut to terminate an [AWS EC2](https://aws.amazon.com/ec2/) instance by IP from terminal.
-It's handy when you have the IP, but not the instance_id.
+Here's an easy command line shortcut to terminate an [AWS EC2](https://aws.amazon.com/ec2/) instance if you know the private IP address but not the instance ID.

 {% highlight bash %}
 # Function to terminate EC2 instance by IP